ParisNeo/lollms_personalities_zoo/lollms/lollms_personality_maker/scripts/Documentation.md

 APScript useful methods:
 fast_gen:
-    Fast way to generate text from prompt
+    Fast way to gener       ate text from prompt

     This method takes in a prompt, maximum generation size, optional placeholders, sacrifice list, and debug flag.
     It reshapes the context before performing text generation by adjusting and cropping the number of tokens.